alfonsof/aws-java-examples/awslambdahello2/README.md

 This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).

-It handles a simple AWS Lambda function that shows the content of the call to the lambda function and returns a message including this content, using classes for Request and Response.
+It handles a simple AWS Lambda function that shows the content (JSON) of the call to the lambda function and returns a message including this content, using classes for Request and Response.

 ## Requirements